programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 ## Downloading the data

-Sample data needed to run the command examples in the two case studies are contained in a [dedicated GitHub repository](https://github.com/impresso/PH-Passim-tutorial).
+Sample data needed to run the command examples in the two case studies can be downloaded from the [dedicated GitHub repository](https://github.com/impresso/PH-Passim-tutorial).
 Before continuing with the case studies, download a local copy of the data by cloning the repository.

 ```bash
 >>> git clone https://github.com/impresso/PH-Passim-tutorial.git